Children with Special Educational Needs

 Who to contact

 If you are concerned about your child, please do not hesitate to contact either their class teacher or the SENCo, you can make an appointment by calling the school office.
 (01993 702840)

 If you’d like to feed back, including compliments and complaints about SEN provision, please contact the Headteacher, or the SENCo.
 Complaints will be dealt with in accordance with the school’s complaints policy.

-If you’d like impartial advice from Oxfordshire’s Parent Partnership Service contact
+If you’d like impartial advice you should contact Oxfordshire’s Parent Partnership Service.

 Our school has contributed to the county’s Local Offer through attendance at regular SEN briefings, training workshop and through trialling and evaluating of new guidance and systems.